xin9le/DeclarativeSql/README.md

 ## Database connection

-IDbConnection is able to be created through DbProvider static class like following.
-Until now when you create IDbConnection using DProviderFactory, you must specify invariant name of target database provider as string.
+`IDbConnection` is able to be created through `DbProvider` static class like following.
+Until now when you create `IDbConnection` using `DProviderFactory`, you must specify invariant name of target database provider as string.
 Now this feature allows you to specify **enum-based** kind of database instead of string-based one.

 ```cs
 using (var connection = DbProvider.CreateConnection(DbKind.SqlServer, "ConnectionString"))